 As for Jeremy, his motivation has always been to stop the suffering on the planet as this phrase, which as it says in the above essay about van der Post, he has used in every major document he has written in the 40 years since he started writing about the human condition, perfectly expresses: ‘Soon from one end of the horizon to the other will appear an army in its millions to do battle with human suffering and its weapon will be understanding’.
 This is why the WTM was established so that others can selflessly participate in Jeremy’s unshakeable vision by living in support of his world-saving insights.

-The first photograph of Jeremy above, taken in 2018, shows him standing in front of a giant Banyan tree and I thought it was fitting to include the following extract from Jeremy’s first book Free: The End of the Human Condition written in 1988, exactly 30 years earlier that shows his unwavering commitment to ending human suffering: ‘Because of our insecurity we have preferred that no one “rock the boat”—that all that is said in this book not be said—that no one be made to feel awkward and uncomfortable.
+The first photograph of Jeremy above, taken in 2018, shows him standing in front of a giant Banyan tree and I thought it was fitting to include the following extract from Jeremy’s first book written in 1988, exactly 30 years earlier that shows his unwavering commitment to ending human suffering: ‘Because of our insecurity we have preferred that no one “rock the boat”—that all that is said in this book not be said—that no one be made to feel awkward and uncomfortable.
 But what is said in this book had to be said.
 Someone had to stand up perfectly straight, walk right down the middle, resolve the upset, set us free (overturn our evasions, break the silence, let the light in upon our preferred darkness) and stop the terrible suffering of people and wildlife and the earth itself that is going on everywhere almost unacknowledged.
 (Another way of saying this is that someone had to go off and sit down quietly under the Banyan/thinking tree for a few years, carefully think it all out from the beginning and then come back and tell us the answers that we have come to need but have not had the time or inclination to think about)’ (p.216 of print edition).